Nakul-git/scholarmind-multimodal-rag/README.md

 ---

-> 🔥 **ScholarMind is a fully owned, fully understood, production-grade AI system — not just a project.**
+> 🔥 **ScholarMind is not just a RAG project — it's a fully operational AI system with a complete LLMOps backbone, built to production standard from the ground up.**